 The Themes of my paintings come out of my experience as a psychoanalytically trained psychiatrist and from my social and political worldviews, as well as from my baroque-Catholic upbringing in Vienna, Austria, from the fairytales of my childhood, and the cultural experience of a European in America.
 The strongest influence on my art comes from the Viennese School of Fantastic Realism and from Friedrich Hundertwasser, from surrealism, German expressionism, Gustav Klimt, and some young contemporary New York artists such as Aaron Olshan and Sarah Bedford.

 I like to tell stories with my paintings, which often turn out to be whimsical, tragic-comical, grotesque, about abnormal, surrealist mental conditions, celebrating metamorphoses and transformations, human suffering and dissolution.
 Many themes are about aging, disappearance of organic and inorganic forms and their reappearance in altered shapes.
 For that reason I like to paint in multiple layers and sometimes overpaint everything in the end.

 I used to paint mostly figuratively in oil, acrylic, and pastels.
-In the last years I have been painting more abstract and egg tempera which is a medium that takes a lot of patience.
-I also experiment with printmaking, encausticwork, tonal charcoal, and ink.
+In the last years I have been painting more abstract or a mixture of abstract with scattered realistic elements of all imaginable objects.
+I also experiment with printmaking, encaustic work, tonal charcoal, ink and lately egg tempera.